Rosa WeberActing Lecturer

 About me

 I am Assistant Professor and Postdoctoral researcher in sociology at Stockholm University and the French Institute for Demographic Studies.
-Previously, I conduced an international postdoc project (funded by the Swedish Research Council for Health, Working Life and Welfare).
-My research interests lie in international migration, social stratification, and residential stratification.
+Previously, I conducted an international postdoc project (funded by the Swedish Research Council for Health, Working Life and Welfare).
+My research interests lie in social stratification, ethnic inequalities, and international migration.

-My ongoing research focuses on international migration and integration in Sweden and France.
+My ongoing research focuses on integration, gender gaps, and international migration in Sweden, Finland, and France.
 I am currently engaged in empirical work assessing how neighborhood and school segregation shape the friendship circles and socioeconomic outcomes of immigrants and their descendants.
-I also study migration behavior and assess prevalent factors that impact individual propensities to migrate and return migrate.
+I also study gender differences in the labor market, with a focus on the life course trajectories of women in STEM fields.
+I further study migration behavior and assess individual propensities to migrate and return migrate.
 I analyze both administrative and survey data, including linked Finnish and Swedish register data and Trajectories and Origins 2 (TeO2).
 I use a variety of quantitative methods, among others difference in differences models, event history analysis and fixed effects models.

 Education